“When I went away to University at 18 I was hit with...

 We often get asked about how debts get settled early.
 This happens when some money suddenly becomes available to our clients.
 It usually comes from family members, unexpected inheritance, an insurance pay out or a successful payment protection insurance (PPI) claim (find out here how to reclaim PPI for free).

-If you’re a StepChange Debt Charity client and find yourself in receipt of some unexpected funds, give us a call as we may be able to make an offer to your creditors which will settle your debts.
-There is no charge for this “full and final settlement” service.
+If you’re a StepChange Debt Charity client and have some extra funds, give us a call.
+We may be able to make an offer to your creditors to settle your debts.
+There is no charge for our “full and final settlement” service.

 Previously if clients came into some unexpected money, they had to write to each creditor, making individual offers.
 This was a complicated process and clients could find themselves in difficulties, paying too much to clear one debt and not having enough left to clear another.
 There was also always the danger that the creditor could chase what remained of the debt later.

-The settlements team is one of the newest at our charity but it’s staffed by some of our most experienced debt advisors who’ll speak to creditors on the client’s behalf and make offers based on what funds are available.
+The settlements team is one of the newest at our charity but it’s staffed by some of our most experienced debt advisors.
+They speak to creditors on the client’s behalf and make settlement offers based on what funds are available.

-We have contacts at all the major creditors which means we are well-placed to make offers on clients’ behalf.
+We have contacts at all the major creditors which means we are well-placed to decide how much to offer creditors in full settlement on our clients’ behalf.
 We don’t negotiate as such, but we will listen to any counter offers from creditors and report these back to you and wait for your further instruction.

 How much will be written off?